November 30, 2020

 Staying healthy on the road

-Taking care of your health is incredibly important, however, when you’re a truck driver spending hours on the road; it may seem easier said than done.
+Taking care of your health and staying healthy on the road is incredibly important, however, when you’re a truck driver spending hours on the road; it may seem easier said than done.
 Don’t get discouraged.
 There are many ways truckers can stay healthy while on the road.
 At CRST Dedicated, we’re here to help our drivers as much as possible, which is why we’ve provided these health tips to share with all of our hard-working drivers:

 Schedule physical activity into your day